trustlines-protocol/end2end/README.md

 ## Installation

-Please use a git checkout of the repo, either call the `run-e2e.sh` script with a full path or put a symlink to the run-e2e.sh script into your PATH.
-The following assumes you have put a symlink into your PATH.
+Please use a git checkout of the repo, either call the `run-e2e.sh` script with a full path or put a symlink to the `run-e2e.sh` script into your `PATH`.
+The following assumes you have put a symlink into your `PATH`.

-Do not copy the script itself to PATH, it will not work.
+Do not copy the script itself to `PATH`, it will not work.

 ## Running the tests